 But for now, let’s jump into explaining the Organization settings.

 Go ahead and navigate to the Importer settings page.
-It's the dropdown menu which looks like a tiny house.
+It's in the top right section of the app under the organization name.

 By default, all Lambdas are imported